-Nottingham Forest v Leicester City
+Forest defeat FA Cup holders Leicester

 Post update

 Attempt missed.
-Kelechi Iheanacho (Leicester City) left footed shot from the centre of the box is high and wide to the left.
-Assisted by Luke Thomas.
+Ricardo Pereira (Leicester City) right footed shot from the right side of the box misses to the left.
+Assisted by Patson Daka.

-Attempt blocked.
-Brennan Johnson (Nottingham Forest) right footed shot from outside the box is blocked.

 Post update